spacebelGIS/daobs/README.md

 ### Validation task

+#### Process

 A two steps validation task is defined:

 * XML Schema validation
 * INSPIRE validator (http://inspire-geoportal.ec.europa.eu/validator2/#)

-The results and details of the validation process are stored in the index.
+The results and details of the validation process are stored in the index:

+* For INSPIRE validation:
+ * isValid: Boolean
+ * validDate: Date of validation
+ * validReport: XML report returned by the validation service
+ * validInfo: Text information about the status
+* For XML Schema validation:
+ * isSchemaValid: Boolean
+ * schemaValidDate: The date of validation
+ * schemaValidReport: XSD validation report

+#### Run the task

 To trigger the validation: